quarkiverse/quarkus-operator-sdk/samples/joke/README.md

 ### Cluster deployment

-The extension is configured with the Quarkus Kubernetes and Jib container image extensions so it automatically generates deployment descriptors and image to deploy your operator on your cluster.
+The extension is configured with the Quarkus Kubernetes and Jib container image extensions, so it automatically generates deployment descriptors and image to deploy your operator on your cluster.
 These files are found in their regular spots (`target/kubernetes` for the descriptors).